William Davidson of Curriehill

-Sir William Davidson, 1st Baronet of Curriehill (Dundee, 1614/5 – Edinburgh, c.
+Sir William Davidson, 1st Baronet of Curriehill, (Dundee, 1614/5 – Edinburgh, c.
 1689) was a Scottish tradesman in Amsterdam, an agent and a spy for the King and a member of his Privy Council.

 Life

 Nothing is known about his youth and ancestors, but he settled in Holland after 1640 and traded in the Baltic region.
 In 1645 he married Geertruid Schuring and stated that he was 29.
 In 1648 he appointed Anthony van Leeuwenhoek as an assistant.

 Van Leeuwenhoek stayed six years in his service.

-Davidson lived and worked in Warmoesstraat, close to the Oude Kerk.
+Davidson lived and worked in the Warmoesstraat, close to the Oude Kerk.

-During the English Civil War he choose the side of the Stuarts.
 In 1652 his wife died.
-He remarried Geertruid van Dueren who died in 1658.
-In those years he was living on Nieuwe Waalseiland, close to the harbour and selling wine in Stockholm.
+At that time he was living on Nieuwe Waalseiland, close to the harbour, and selling wine in Stockholm.
+He remarried Geertruid van Dueren, who died in 1658.

-In May 1660 he went to see Charles II in the Hague on his way to England.
+During the English Civil War, he sided with the Stuarts.
+In May 1660 he went to see Charles II in The Hague on his way to England.